icadsistemi/icadsistemi.github.io/README.md

 This is an internal project, so this repository will not accept external PR.
-For any change or issue please discuss via "[issues](https://github.com/icadsistemi/icadsistemipki/issues)", [email](mailto:github@icadsistemi.com) or any other methods with the owners of this repository instead of open a PR.
+For any change or issue please discuss via "[issues](https://github.com/icadsistemi/icadsistemipki/issues)", [email](mailto:github@icadsistemi.com) or any other method with the owners of this repository instead of open a PR.

 ## Authors